22 Free Road Trip Games for Couples

 6. The Actor Game

-The Actor Game is a great way to pass the time and have fun with your partner.
+The Actor Game is a great way to spend time and have fun with your partner.

-One of you picks an actor that the other doesn’t know and describes them as best as you can for one minute (or more, if you want).
+One of you picks an actor and describes them as best as you can for one minute (or more if you want).

 Then, switch roles and guess who was being described when the time is up.

-The description needs to be funny by giving hints like how the actor looks or the movies they were in.
+The description needs to be funny, giving hints like how the actor looks or the movies they starred in.

 The game continues until someone guesses correctly.
 It’s simple but fun!